-Hyperkalemia is a condition that occurs when you have too much potassium in your blood.
 Potassium is a mineral that allows your nerves, cells, and muscles to function properly.
+Everyone needs this mineral, and it’s vital to overall health.

-Potassium is in many foods, including fruits and vegetables.
-The recommended amount of potassium to consume is
+Potassium is found in many foods, including fruits and vegetables.
+The recommended daily intake of potassium for adults is

 But some people may consume potassium in larger amounts.
 You may take potassium supplements while eating a high potassium diet.